 We’re making Scottish shortbread the traditional way with just 3 ingredients: Flour, Sugar and Butter.
 Well, and a tiny pinch of salt, too.
 Nothing else is needed, no fancy ingredients, no flavor enhancers.
 The key to a good Scottish shortbread is the quality of the butter.
 That is what flavors the shortbread and the shortbread is only as good as the butter.

-Another key is using caster sugar.
+Another key to making Scottish shortbread is to use caster sugar.
 Not regular granulated sugar.
-Not powdered sugar.
+Not powdered/confectioner’s sugar.
 Caster sugar is very fine granulated sugar.
 Caster sugar is commonly used in British baking and it’s an all-around smarter choice than granulated.
 The reason is that the sugar crystals in granulated sugar are much larger and take longer to dissolve during baking and may not dissolve completely.
 Caster sugar dissolves more rapidly leaving a finer texture to the baked good.
+You can buy caster sugar in the store or very simply make your own buy pulsing granulated sugar in a food processor or blender until it is ground more finely.

 Let’s get started!